VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * One-off deleting of accidentally written invalid (or undesired) time series.
 * One-off deleting of user data due to [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).

-It isn't recommended using delete API for the following cases, since it brings non-zero overhead:
+Using the delete API is not recommended in the following cases, since it brings a non-zero overhead:

 * Regular cleanups for unneeded data.
 Just prevent writing unneeded data into VictoriaMetrics.
   This can be done with [relabeling](#relabeling).